 Your criminal history will be scrutinized during the process.
 Anyone who has been convicted of a crime, such as immigration fraud, domestic violence, or drug abuse, will likely encounter problems with their application.
 Anyone who is in this situation should seek legal assistance regarding their criminal history before applying for naturalization.

-Attachment to the constitution: There is also a civics test requirement.
-In this test, you must demonstrate an understanding of and attachment to the principles of the US Constitution and be willing to bear arms (serve in the US military) on behalf of the United States and perform civilian service if required by law.
+Attachment to the constitution: There's also a civics test requirement, which is one of the components of the U.S citizenship test.
+In this part of the test, you must demonstrate an understanding of and attachment to the principles of the US Constitution and be willing to bear arms (serve in the US military) on behalf of the United States and perform civilian service if required by law.
+You must answer six of ten questions (from a pool of 100) correctly to pass.

-Ability to read, write, and speak basic English: Most applicants must demonstrate proficiency in reading, writing, and speaking English by completing an English language test.
+Ability to read, write, and speak basic English: The vast majority of applicants must demonstrate proficiency in reading, writing, and speaking English by completing an English language test.
 Some exceptions are available based on age and length of residence.
+In the language section of the U.S. citizenship test, you must answer three of three questions correctly.

-For both of these tests, there are certain exemptions and accommodations.
-To apply for these exemptions or accommodations because of physical or developmental disability or mental impairment, applicants should file Form N-648 (“the Medical Certification for Disability Exceptions”).
+For both of these tests, there are certain circumstances where exemptions and accommodations can be made.
+To apply for these exemptions or accommodations because of physical or developmental disability or mental impairment, applicants should file Form N-648 ("the Medical Certification for Disability Exceptions").

-Knowledge of US government and history: Applicants must pass a civics test to demonstrate knowledge of US government and history.
+Knowledge of US government and history: Applicants must pass the civics test to demonstrate knowledge of US government and history.

-If you are married to a US citizen, you may be eligible for expedited naturalization.
+If you’re married to a US citizen, you may be eligible for an expedited naturalization process.
 In this case:

 • You must have been a lawful permanent resident for at least three years.